chrootlogin/docker-nextcloud/README.md

 ### Standalone

-You can run Nextcloud without a separate database, but it's not recommended for production setups as it uses SQLite.
+You can run Nextcloud without a separate database, but I don't recommend it for production setups as it uses SQLite.
 Another solution is to use an external database provided elsewhere, you can enter the credentials in the installer.

 1. Pull the image: `docker pull rootlogin/nextcloud`
 2. Run it: `docker run -d --name nextcloud -p 80:80 -v my_local_data_folder:/data rootlogin/nextcloud` (Replace *my_local_data_folder* with the path where do you want to store the persistent data)
 3. Open [localhost](http://localhost) and profit!

-If it's the first you run this, you can use the Nextcloud setup wizard to install everything.
+The first time you run the application, you can use the Nextcloud setup wizard to install everything.
 Afterwards it will run directly.

 ### With a database container

-For standard setups I recommend the use of MariaDB, because it's more reliable than SQLite.
-As example, you can use the offical docker image of MariaDB for doing that.
+For standard setups I recommend the use of MariaDB, because it is more reliable than SQLite.
+For example, you can use the offical docker image of MariaDB.
 For more information refer to the according docker image.

 ```
 # docker pull rootlogin/nextcloud && docker pull mariadb:10
 # docker run -d --name nextcloud_db -v my_db_persistence_folder:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=supersecretpassword -e MYSQL_DATABASE=nextcloud -e MYSQL_USER=nextcloud -e MYSQL_PASSWORD=supersecretpassword mariadb:10
-# docker run -d --name nextcloud --link nextcloud_db:nextcloud_db -v my_local_data_folder:/data rootlogin/nextcloud
+# docker run -d --name nextcloud --link nextcloud_db:nextcloud_db -p 80:80 -v my_local_data_folder:/data rootlogin/nextcloud
 ```

 *The auto-connection of the database to nextcloud is not implemented yet.
-So you need to do that manually at the moment.*
+This is why you need to do that manually.*

 ## Configuration